Direct connection of beef to eaters, people to land is the heart of our work.

 - Quarters come with a standard array of roughly one third steaks, one third roasts, and one third ground.
 Bones and offal are optional and highly recommended.

-- We send an invoice via email at harvest time, by hanging or gross weight.
+- We send an invoice via email at harvest time, now at a simple, economical flat rate.

-- The butcher calls when it’s ready, and you can pick up your delectable beef cut, wrapped, labeled, and frozen directly from the butcher.
+- The butcher calls when it’s ready, and you can pick up your delectable beef cut, wrapped, labeled, and frozen directly from their shop.
 Some butchers charge their fee at pickup, and some prefer that we pay them ahead and put their fee on your invoice.
 Either way, the price itself is the same.

 Live, Hanging and Cut Weights